brashrebel/wp-activity/readme.txt

 = Do you really test your plugin before publishing new versions at the Wordpress Plugin Repository ? =

 Hum.
-I'm testing it on two Wordpress installations (local WAMP and online test site), so it can't be called extended tests.
+I'm testing it on two Wordpress installations (local WAMP and online test site), and I send my beta versions to my favorite tester.
+But even with that, some bugs stay present.
 That's why there is often updates that just fix the previous ones...
 Sorry for that.
+If you want to be sure it's debugged, you can wait a few days for a x.x.1 version release.

 == Screenshots ==